mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Summary of this section

+#### CCRREEPP pedagogy as a synthesis of the strands explored in this research.

+There is a value of attempting to integrate the holistic approach outlined in this research by unifying the strands of part one and part two of this chapter.
+To do this the structural element of the REEPP framework would need to be augmented with the socio-cultural elements explored in part two.
+To do this, I propose the complex but logical acronym: collaborative, culturally responsive remix enabled elective pattern patching (CCRREEPP).
+In this cultural context the process of patching also references the process of repertoire blending outlined above.

 #### Summary on discussion on designing for agency

 Agency in this in game making community is seen as multi-dimensional and as a process located in community participation rather than an individualised property.